PicThrive/PicThriveApi/tokens.rst

 GET
 ~~~
-Returns a info about the specified token.
+Returns info about the specified token.

 Returns
 ^^^^^^^